Cambridge, Massachusetts Car Accident Lawyers

 Car Accident: A tractor-trailer truck strikes a car, causing the female driver severe orthopedic injuries, including a fractured ankle and knee, hip and shoulder fractures.
 She was hospitalized for three months. $3 million.

-Car Accident: Client was driving a car in Marlborough when an 18-wheel struck his car, sending it over a sidewalk and on top of another car.
+Car Accident: Client was driving a car in Marlborough when an 18-wheel struck his car, pushing his vehicle onto a sidewalk and pole.
 He suffered major orthopedic injuries and required two spinal fusions. $2.5 million.